-Upon returning to Nike’s headquarters, Knight called a meeting with one of his most trusted executives, Tinker Hatfield.
-The company’s vice president for design and special projects recalled the meeting quite vividly in an interview with USA TODAY Sports.
+Upon returning to Nike’s headquarters, Knight called a meeting with one of his most trusted executives, Tinker Hatfield, the company’s vice president for design and special projects.

 “He simply said, ‘I want you guys to come up with some ideas on how we can help the University of Oregon improve the ability to recruit better student-athletes for the football program,’” Hatfield said.

-That meeting is where college football’s phenomenon with alternate uniforms began.
+That’s the moment college football’s infatuation with alternate uniforms began.

-“It helped us get visits from kids that were four-star and five-star [prospects],” former defensive coordinator Nick Aliotti said.
-“Way back when we were a second-class citizen, coaches would say, ‘Don’t even look at these guys because they’re not for you … Now, when we show up, we have the strongest hand … we carry the largest trump card.”
+“It helped us get visits from kids that were four-star and five-star [prospects],” said then-defensive coordinator Nick Aliotti said.
+“Way back when we were a second-class citizen, coaches would say, ‘Don’t even look at these guys because they’re not for you.
+Now, when we show up, we have the strongest hand.
+We carry the largest trump card.”

 And with that, Oregon was on its way to becoming a national power because of the flashy uniforms.

-Though the Ducks have yet to win a national title — a pair of championship game defeats in 2011 and 2015 are notable, however — college football programs across the country have tried to emulate their on-field successes by wearing alternate uniforms.
+Though the Ducks have yet to win a national title — a pair of championship game appearances (2011 and 2015) are notable, however — college football programs across the country have tried to emulate their on-field successes by wearing alternate uniforms.